nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | ------------ | ----------------- |
 | Send to Node | Receive from Node |

-In Nicotine+, these messages are matched to their message number in slskproto.py in the SlskProtoThread function, defined in slskmessages.py and callbacks for the messages are set in pynicotine.py.
+Distributed messages are sent to peers over a 'D' connection, and are used for the distributed search network.
+Only a single active connection to a peer is allowed.
+In Nicotine+, these messages are defined in slskmessages.py.

 ### Distributed Message Format